What’s the difference between Investing and Trading?

 Trading the financial markets

-Trading involves the buying and selling of FX, Indices, Commodities and Shares.
-Trading doesn’t need to occur over a long period of time as traders want to try and take advantage of fluctuating prices.
-Therefore, they will open a position when they feel a price may rise and fall and then exit that position when the price has hit a certain level.
+It doesn’t need to occur over a long period of time as traders want to try and take advantage of fluctuating prices.
+Therefore, they will open a position when they feel a price may rise and fall.
+Then they will exit that position when the price has hit a certain level.

-Going Long: When a trader is said to be going long, they want to buy the financial asset in the hopes that its value will increase, meaning that they can sell it if it does.
+When a trader is said to be going long, they want to buy the financial asset in the hopes that its value will increase.
+This means that they can sell it if it does.
 Traders that go long are also known as bullish traders and will open a position based on the offer price (buy price).

-Going Short: When a trader goes short, they will sell the asset, essentially taking advantage of when the asset starts to plummet in value.
-Usually, the strategy involves selling in hopes that the assets price will fall, the trader may then repurchase the asset as it starts to rise again as a method of trying to obtain profit.
+When a trader goes short, they will sell the asset, essentially taking advantage of when the asset starts to plummet in value.
+Usually, the strategy involves selling in hopes that the assets price will fall.
+The trader may then repurchase the asset as it starts to rise again as a method of trying to obtain profit.
 Traders who go short are also known as bearish traders.

 Going long and short can be done when trading financial instruments via CFDs.
 Trading CFDs means that you won’t be owning the underlying asset but will still be exposed to the assets full value by placing a small initial deposit (margin).
 Find out more about CFD trading with our guide.